urban-1/lazylog/README.md

 ### Files

 In case where you (the developer) are not the one running the code, you most probably need a log-file!
-If you application is a CLI one, probably the end-user should not be seeing all the debugging info, but warnings and errors only.
+If your application is a CLI one, probably the end-user should not be seeing all the debugging info, but warnings and errors only.
 Python logging facility supports multiple handlers working simultaneously and `simplelog` allows you to use this feature hassle-free.
 To define a file logger do: